material-motion/material-motion/specifications/runtime/plan.md

     protocol Plan {
     }

-**Defines Executor type**: Plans define the type of executor that can fulfill them.
+**Performer type API**: Plans define the type of performer that can execute them.

 Pseudo-code example: